quadraBits/quadraBits/README.md

 ## Hi there 👋

+I am currently working on the GUI of CRISP.
+If you encounter any bugs or other trouble, please report them to the team under **crisp.helpdesk@gmail.com**.
+Thanks a lot!

 <!--
 **quadraBits/quadraBits** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.